CROSSROADS MALL

 The mall was anchored by a 1-level (33,700 square foot), Henderson, North Carolina-based Roses 5-10 & 25 Cent store and 2-level (50,000 square foot) J.C.
 Penney.
 Charter tenants included Fink's Jewelers, Smartwear Irving-Saks, Hoffmeir's, Lazarus ladies' wear, Cato Ladies' Fashions, Sidney's ladies' wear, Peoples Drug and Kroger and Winn-Dixie supermarkets.

-The Dominion Theatres Terrace Theatre was built as a northeastern outparcel of the mall.
-The single-screen "UltraVision" venue held its grand opening on May 4, 1967.
+The Dominion Theatres Terrace Theatre was built as a northeastern outparcel.
+The single-screen "UltraVision" venue showed a first feature on May 4, 1967.
 Over the years, the movie house would be operated by Dominion Theatres, Plitt Theatres, Cineplex Odeon, Neighborhood Entertainment, Incorporated, USA Cinemas and James Duffy.

-The first regional-class competitor for CROSSROADS MALL opened in March 1973.
+The first regional-class competitor of CROSSROADS MALL opened in March 1973.
 TANGLEWOOD MALL {5.9 miles south, in Roanoke County} was also developed by the Double T organization.
-A more formidable competitor was officially dedicated in July 1985.
-VALLEY VIEW MALL {.7 mile southwest, in Roanoke City} enveloped 886,000 leasable square feet.
-It snatched five CROSSROADS tenants.
+A more formidable rival was dedicated in July 1985.
+VALLEY VIEW MALL {.7 mile southwest, in Roanoke City} enveloped 886,000 leasable square feet and immediately snatched five CROSSROADS tenants.

 As a keeping up measure, CROSSROADS was given a 2 million dollar face lift.
-A "futuristic space frame" network was suspended over the center court (nee' Tropical Garden) area and new flooring was installed throughout the complex.
-A vacant Winn-Dixie space was retenanted by Tons O' Toys.
-In September 1985, a new name was introduced; CROSSROADS CONSUMER MALL.
+A "futuristic space frame" network was suspended over the Center Court (Tropical Garden) and new flooring installed throughout.
+In September 1985, the complex was converted to a "discount pricing" format and renamed CROSSROADS CONSUMER MALL.

-Zane May Interests, a new Dallas-based mall owner, came on the scene in March 1988.
-They signed Myrtle Beach-based Waccamaw (Pottery) to lease 70,000 square feet of mall area; this section taking in space previously occupied by Winn-Dixie, Peoples Drug and thirteen adjacent inline stores.
-The new Waccamaw welcomed first shoppers at a soft opening held on August 17, 1989.
+Zane May Interests, of Dallas, Texas, acquired the mall in March 1988.
+They signed Myrtle Beach-based Waccamaw Pottery, who assumed 70,000 square feet previously occupied by Winn-Dixie, Peoples Drug and thirteen inline stores.
+Waccamaw welcomed first shoppers on August 17, 1989.

 Another attempt at reinventing CROSSROADS MALL was announced in January 2006.
-4 million dollars was spent separating retail area from 300,000 square feet of offices.
-The office segment, renamed CROSSROADS CORPORATE BUSINESS CENTER, was comprised mainly of a newly-created corporate headquarters for Advance Auto Parts, who assumed the space vacated by Circuit City and now occupied 102,500 square feet of the complex.
+4 million dollars was spent separating retail area from offices.
+The 300,000 square foot office segment was renamed CROSSROADS CORPORATE BUSINESS CENTER.
+It was comprised mainly of a new corporate headquarters for Advance Auto Parts, who expanded into vacant Circuit City space and now occupied 102,500 square feet.

 Ownership of CROSSROADS MALL and CORPORATE BUSINESS CENTER changed hands in March 2009.
-Crossroads Investors, of New York City, completed the conversion of the retail mall into an office complex.
-Dollar Duz It moved out in 2007, followed by Jo-Ann Fabrics, in early 2011.
+New York City's Crossroads Investors completed the conversion of the retail mall into an office complex.
+Jo-Ann Fabrics pulled up stakes in early 2011.

-The entire Lower Level of the complex was now occupied by the Advance Auto Parts headquarters.
-The Upper Level had State of Virginia offices (in the old Goody's space).
-Big Kmart was now the only retail tenant still in operation.
-The complex, excluding Kmart, was now officially known as CROSSROADS CORPORATE BUSINESS PARK.
-Kmart, and the retail structure west of it, were known (collectively) as CROSSROADS CENTER.
+The entire lower level was now occupied by the Advance Auto Parts corporate headquarters.
+State of Virginia offices were leasing upper level space (the old Goody's store).
+Big Kmart was now the only retail tenant.
+The former shopping mall was now promoted as CROSSROADS CORPORATE BUSINESS PARK.
+Kmart, and the retail structure west of it, were known collectively as CROSSROADS CENTER.

 In January 2015, it was announced that German discount grocer Aldi would open a (21,000 square foot) location in CROSSROADS CENTER.
-The store, occupying space adjacent to Books-A-Million, was dedicated in November 2015.
+The store was dedicated in November 2015.
 Big Kmart went dark in March 2017.
 The building was demolished and replaced by a 1-level (100,000 square foot) BJ's Wholesale Club, whose dedication was held on November 3, 2018.

 Sources: